carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 {: .language-bash}

-After performing this sequence of commands, you'll find a directory called `localDB` in your current working directory.
-Its location and name are extremely
-important: **you must always run RGI inside the parent directory of `localDB`** (which, in our case, is `~/pan_workshop/data/`), and **you shall not rename `localDB` to anything else**.
+After performing this sequence of commands, you'll find a directory called `localDB/` in your current working directory.
+Its location and name are extremely important: **you must always run RGI inside the parent directory of `localDB/`** (which, in our case, is `~/pan_workshop/data/`), and **you shall not rename `localDB/` to anything else**.
 RGI will fail if you don't follow these rules.

-As we'll be using RGI
-main, write `rgi main --help` and take a moment to read through the help page.
+As we'll be using RGI main, write `rgi main --help` and take a moment to read through the help page.
+The parameters we'll be using in this lesson are:

-The most important parameters are `-i` (or `--input_sequence`), used to set the genomic sequence we want to annotate, and `-o` (or `--output_file`), which specifies the basename for the output files: for example, if you set this option to `results`, you'll get two files, `results.json` and `results.txt`.
+- `-i` or `--input_sequence`.
+Sets the genomic sequence (in `fasta` or `fasta.gz` format) we want to annotate.
+- `-o` or `--output_file`.
+Specifies the basename for the two output files RGI produces; for example, if you set this option to `outputs`, you'll get two
-We'll look at the contents of these files a little later.
+files: `outputs.json` and `outputs.txt`.
+- `--include_loose`.
+When not using this option, RGI will only return hits with strict boundaries; on the other hand, if provided, RGI will also include hits with loose boundaries.
+- `--local`.
+Tells RGI to use the database stored in `localDB/`.
+- `--clean`.
+Removes temporary files created by RGI.

 We are now going to create a new directory for RGI main's outputs:

 ~~~
 $ mkdir -p ../results/resistomes/